 - 1 tsp cracked black pepper , or to taste

 - 24 oz marinara sauce, or pasta sauce

 - 1 lb fresh mozzarella cheese, grated

-- 1 8 oz package of fresh pasta sheets (you need 5)
+- 8 oz fresh pasta sheets, you need 5

-- Heat a large pan on medium heat and drizzle in a little oil oil.
-Take the sausage meat out of its casing by squeezing small balls of the meat out with your hands.
+- Heat a large pan over medium heat and drizzle in a little oil oil.
+Remove the sausage meat from its casing by squeezing small balls of the meat out with your hands.
 Let them drop into the pan.
 Cook the sausage until golden brown and cooked through, shaking the pan to make sure the meat gets browned on all sides.
 Set aside.

-- Mix the ricotta, egg and parsley together in a bowl until the egg is thoroughly incorporated.
+- In a small bowl, mix to combine the ricotta, egg and parsley together, until the egg is thoroughly incorporated.
 Season with salt and pepper.
 Set aside

 - Heat the sauce to a simmer on the stove with the chili flakes and fennel seed.

 - Drizzle a little more oil on the bottom of your lasagna pan.
 Lay one of the pasta sheets down and spoon about a fifth of the ricotta mixture over it.
 Sprinkle on some mozzarella and then ladle on some of the sauce.
 Repeat with four more pasta sheets, layering them with the cheeses and sauce.